The Lavin Agency Speakers Bureau

 Are you looking for an edge to help you succeed?
 Good news: You've already got one.

 How do you get a competitive “edge” at work and in life?
-Star business professor Laura Huang says that we don’t need to change ourselves to get the upper hand: we can simply make the most of who we already are.
+Star business professor Laura Huang says that we don’t need to change ourselves to get the upper hand: we can simply make the most of who we already are and what we already know.
 She’s a Distinguished Professor at Northeastern and the Director of the Women’s Entrepreneurship Center, as well as a Harvard professor and the author of Edge and the forthcoming You Already Know.
 Laura teaches us how to use everything—even our perceived flaws and the systemic biases that hold us back—to our advantage.
-And she shows us how to hone our intuition (that unique blend of external data and our personal experiences) to make the right decisions and turn obstacles into assets.
+And she shows us how to hone our intuition (that unique blend of external data and personal experience) to make the right decisions and turn obstacles into assets.

 How do we find the elusive “edge” that will help us gain success?
 We don’t need to go searching too far, says Laura Huang, acclaimed business professor and author of Edge: Turning Adversity into Advantage.
 If we learn more about our strengths and weaknesses and put them both to work with grit and determination, we can empower ourselves to create personal success—and find our edge.
 Laura’s talks teach us how to use that edge in a strategic way, drawing on examples from Olympians to Louis Vuitton assistants-turned-executives; along the way, she’ll show you that staying sharp means understanding and building on everything about yourself, even the flaws that you thought would be an obstacle.